-Solar concentrator systems can generate higher temperatures than regular solar heating systems and are easy to integrate.
+Industrial applications often require temperatures above 90°C. Absolicon can generate pressurized hot water at up to 160°C during normal operations.
+The T160 Solar concentrator system can generate higher temperatures than regular solar heating systems and are easy to integrate.
 There is less need for storage tanks at higher working temperatures, and the system requires smaller pipe installations.

 If solar heating is to be used in a building, solar collectors are often installed on the roof of the building.
-In order to protect the solar collectors from storm damage, they are in a wind-secure position, which gives them considerably less wind load than traditional solar collectors.
+In order to protect the solar collectors from storm damage, they automatically move into a secure position, which gives them considerably less wind load than traditional solar collectors.
 The solar concentrators produce thermal energy even in very cold weather.
 The heat losses are very small.

 The solar central is the brain, the unit that converts the heat from the Absolicon solar collectors to different outputs that fits the specific industrial need.
 This video is a brief explanation of the liquid heat manager, steam manager, super steam manager and the air heat manager.